 YOUmedia Chicago is an innovative, 21st century teen digital learning space at 12 Chicago Public Library locations.
 With an emphasis on digital media and the maker movement, teens engage in projects across a variety of core content areas including graphic design, photography, video, music, 2D/3D design, STEM and hands-on making.
 YOUmedia connects young adults, books, media, mentors and institutions throughout Chicago in dynamic spaces designed to inspire collaboration and creativity.

 Opened in 2009, YOUmedia was the first space devoted to high school teens at CPL, occupying a 5,500-square-foot space on the ground floor of CPL’s central library, Harold Washington Library Center, in downtown Chicago.
 In 2011, middle school YOUmedia sites opened at the Richard M. Daley, Lozano and Thurgood Marshall branches.
 A fourth middle school YOUmedia opened in early 2013 at the Humboldt Park Branch.
-During 2014, YOUmedia high school sites expanded across the city at Albany Park, Back of the Yards, Hall, Legler, Sulzer Regional, Woodson Regional and the Chinatown site opened in 2015 to bring the total to 12 sites.
+During 2014, YOUmedia high school sites expanded across the city at Albany Park, Back of the Yards, Hall, Legler, Sulzer Regional and Woodson Regional (closed for construction until late 2017), and the Chinatown site opened in 2015 to bring the total to 12 sites.

 The design of the space is based on the research of Professor Mizuko Ito and colleagues, Living and Learning with Digital Media (2008).
 This ethnographic study of more than 700 youth found that young people participate with digital media in three ways:

 - they “hang out” with friends in social spaces such as Facebook;

 - they “mess around” or tinker with digital media, making simple videos, playing online games or posting pictures in Flickr;

 - they “geek out” in online groups that facilitate exploration of their core interests.